Great Leadership and Failure, why it’s essential

 Gratitude for my failure:

-As for me, I have found an immense gratitude for my extreme failures.
-I have learned invaluable lessons, and my outlook and perspective has completely changed from what it once was.
-While others may look at failures as a undesirable blemish, I view it as an essential experience in maturity as a successful leader.
+As for me, I have found immense gratitude for my extreme failures.
+I have learned invaluable lessons, and my outlook and perspective have completely changed from what it once was.
+While others may look at failures as an undesirable blemish, I view them as an essential experience in maturity as a successful leader.

 Additionally, I have seen that those who experience failure, yet still refuse to acknowledge it or learn from it, are likely to repeat mistakes of the past.
 They lack the humility and assurance to successfully bring a team together.
 They are combative and forceful in an effort to portray a self-image of confidence and success.

 While failure is no guarantee that someone will become a great leader, I believe it is essential in order for greatness to be achieved.
-In the movie, The Core, Bruce Greenwood, plays Commander, Richard Iverson.
-In his explanation to Major, Rebecca Childs, as to why she isn’t ready to lead, he stated, “your not really a leader until you’ve lost.”
+In the movie, The Core, Bruce Greenwood, plays, Commander Richard Iverson.
+In his explanation to Major Rebecca Childs, as to why she isn’t ready to lead, he stated, “you’re not really a leader until you’ve lost.”

 Why does leading require losing?
-One of the first reasons that comes to my mind is the breaking point.
+One of the first reasons that come to my mind is the breaking point.
 Those that have experienced failure have learned what it’s like.
 They have learned what they can handle and how to recover.
-The failure itself is not the defining moment, but rather our actions afterwards.
-When failure hits, do we fall apart mentally and physically, and if this happens can we recover?
+The failure itself is not the defining moment but rather our actions afterward.
+When failure hits, do we fall apart mentally and physically, and if this happens, can we recover?
 If you have been through it, you know the answer.
 Burnout, addiction, and many other physical ailments are all signs of stress and can quickly lead to mental and physical breakdown.
-But if you have learned how to work through failure you know how to get through it, how to recover, and how to cope.
+But if you have learned how to work through failure, you know how to get through it, how to recover, and how to cope.

-In a study the National Review of Economic Research found that CEO’s are likely to die sooner due to stress.
+In a study, the National Review of Economic Research found that CEOs are likely to die sooner due to stress.
 The increased oversight from governance boards shaves years off of life.
-According to the Rural Health Research Center, Rural hospital CEO’s have the largest turnover rates verses any other profession in the United States.
+According to the Rural Health Research Center, Rural hospital CEOs have the largest turnover rates versus any other profession in the United States.
 Now not all of that turnover is due to failures, but I personally know many that didn’t leave on their own accord.
-Rural hospital boards are extremely difficult to navigate, and perhaps one of the most stressful CEO roles that can be had.
-Governing boards in healthcare generally lack administrative skill and often are more worried about perception than anything else.
-Often, they seem to run with abandon and careless of the repercussions to the CEO.
+Rural hospital boards are extremely difficult to navigate and perhaps one of the most stressful CEO roles that can be had.
+Governing boards in healthcare generally lack the administrative skill and often are more worried about perception than anything else.
+Often, they seem to run with abandon and carelessness of the repercussions to the CEO.
 Not knowing failure can set the CEO up for disaster in their relationship with the governing board.
 Let me explain why.

 Failure teaches lessons that are otherwise very difficult to learn.

 Lesson 1: Humility.
 Often humility is thought of as debasing ourselves and not gloating.
 However, it is much more than this.
 Humility allows us to have compassion and sympathy for others.
-To understand what other’s feel is essential, as you cannot lead without understanding how your team may feel.
-When individuals fail, how can you lift them without knowing how to do so yourself.
-Humility is recognizing that you are not in control, rather you can only influence.
+To understand what others, feel is essential, as you cannot lead without understanding how your team may feel.
+When individuals fail, how can you lift them without knowing how to do so yourself?
+Humility is recognizing that you are not in control, rather, you can only influence.
 Sometimes there is nothing that can be done to succeed as failure is imminent.
-Understanding this can help set the stage for whatever is next, and rather than falling into despair we can still have hope for what is next and work towards that end.
-Humility allows us to have hope and overcome fear of the end.
+Understanding this can help set the stage for whatever is next, and rather than falling into despair, we can still have hope for what is next and work towards that end.
+Humility allows us to have hope and overcome the fear of the end.
 Humility is understanding that the world does not revolve around us, and failure is a natural part of life.
 It is simply another teacher to help us become more than what we are.
-Humility, instills a calm confidence, while dispelling arrogance.
+Humility instills a calm confidence, while dispelling arrogance.

 Lesson 2: There is life after death.
-Despair comes as we believe everything is collapsing, such as thinking to yourself “I have failed and my career is over”.
-We assign all of our value into success, giving the belief that if we fail we have no worth.
+Despair comes as we believe everything is collapsing, such as thinking to yourself, “I have failed, and my career is over.”
+We assign all of our value to success, giving the belief that if we fail, we have no worth.
 Those that have learned from failure know that this is not true.
 The joys of life are able to continue, the world continues to go around.
 However big our failure may seem to be, the ultimate failure is not learning from it and being able to find the joys in life because of it.
 As the Roman poet said, “Endure and save yourself for days of happiness ahead.”
 The one thing I have learned time and time again, is that it is never the end so long as I continue to press on.

-Lesson 4: Gratitude: Learning from and embracing failure brings perspective, being able to see the good and bad enables gratitude.
+Lesson 4: Gratitude: Learning from and embracing failure brings perspective, and being able to see the good and bad enables gratitude.
 If one has only ever known success, they will often take for granted their fortune.
 Gratitude brings people together with an emotional bond.
-It is infectious, and as it spreads it lifts and encourages.
+It is infectious, and as it spreads, it lifts and encourages.
 I saw this firsthand in graduate school.
-We were tasked to give our team members feedback of how each of them could improve.
-As each person took their turn a feeling of anger, defensiveness, and divisiveness, prevailed among our group.
-When at last my turn came, I stated that I was not going to follow suit.
-Instead, I chose to express what I was grateful for with each individual.
+We were tasked to give our team members feedback on how each of them could improve.
+As each person took their turn, a feeling of anger, defensiveness, and divisiveness prevailed among our group.
+When at last, my turn came, I stated that I was not going to follow suit.
+Instead, I chose to express what I was grateful for to each individual.
 A physical transformation occurred as I watched the anger and divisiveness melt from each person’s face.
-Afterwards, each member of the group came to me individually, expressing appreciation for my words and how it changed the mood of the group.
+Afterward, each member of the group came to me individually, expressing appreciation for my words and how they changed the mood of the group.
 Gratitude softens the heart and allows a leader to reach and touch others in a way that would otherwise be impossible.
 Those that have successfully overcome failure know this truth and have the ability to live it.

-Lesson 6: Connected to lesson 5, is forgiveness.
-The Latin root of the word forgiveness is, perdonare, which means to give completely, without reservation.
-I will attempt to illustrate this deeply personal experience, in my attempt to make this point of forgiveness.
-In a very personal and yet professional experience, I was deeply hurt by those I was very close to.
+Lesson 6: Connected to lesson 5 is forgiveness.
+The Latin root of the word forgiveness is perdonare, which means to give completely, without reservation.
+I will attempt to illustrate this deeply personal experience in my attempt to make this point of forgiveness.
+In a very personal experience, I was deeply hurt by those I was very close to.
 I went to church with them, I considered them my friends.
 They knew my children and my wife, and our kids went to school together.
-They were prominent members of the community and they were my boss’s and my coworkers.
-Yet in a cruel action they fabricated stories and rushed a judgement to condemn me.
+They were prominent members of the community.
+Yet, in a cruel action, they fabricated stories and rushed a judgment to condemn me.
 I was devastated.
 I felt betrayed.
-Not only had they hurt me personally, but my family, and my career.
+Not only had they hurt me personally, but my family as well.
 Yet, this was one of the greatest moments of my life.
 I had been prepared for this since I was a young boy.
-I needed to forgive, otherwise these hurt feelings would destroy me.
+I needed to forgive; otherwise, these hurt feelings would destroy me.
 This was not easy to do, as I saw them often.
-They would not speak to me, but instead shunned me and my family.
-I wish I could say, that I simply chose to forgive them and that was it, but it was much more complicated than that.
-It took time, and for me it took the aid of Heaven to finally forgive, to give completely without reservation.
-One of the pivotal moments of this process took place at our church, in which I was able to serve those that had hurt me.
-While they spurned me, yet I looked upon them with love.
-While the feelings of pain may remain I am able to also see them with love.
+They would not speak to me but instead shunned me and my family.
+I wish I could say that I simply chose to forgive them, and that was it, but it was much more complicated than that.
+It took time, and for me, it took the aid of Heaven to finally forgive, to give completely without reservation.
+One of the pivotal moments of this process took place at our church, where I was able to serve those that had hurt me.
+While they spurned me, I looked upon them with love.
+While the feelings of pain may remain, I am able to also see them with love.
 “To forgive is not to forget.
 The merit lies in loving in spite of the vivid knowledge that one that must be loved is not a friend.
 There is not merit in loving an enemy when you forget him for a friend” (Mahatma Gandhi).
 I still look upon the loss of their friendship with great sadness, but the anger is gone.
-Being a great leader, requires the ability to forgive.
+Being a great leader requires the ability to forgive.

-A lack of these lessons learned can put a new rural hospital CEO at a disadvantage with an almost certain doom, or any leader for that matter.
-Whereas, a CEO that possess this experience or these lessons, will be able to weather the difficulties of navigating the complexities of leadership.
+A lack of these lessons learned can put a new rural hospital CEO at a disadvantage with almost certain doom, or any leader for that matter.
+Whereas, a CEO that possesses this experience or these lessons will be able to weather the difficulties of navigating the complexities of leadership.
 It will help them keep things in perspective, understanding how and when to change things.
-Certainly, these lessons are not a sure fire to success, but they will help in getting there.
+Certainly, these lessons are not a surefire to success, but they will help in getting there.